PedroI920224/questions-api/README.md

 # QUESTIONS API

-In this document you will find information resume about cosa1, cosa2, cosa 3
+In this document you will find information resume about the API can create, update and show one quiz with its questions, for other side is possible found graded one question too.

 ## Requirements
 The minimum requirements to run this project are: